thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-Gets the title of the toolbar action.
+Gets the title of the browserAction.

 .. api-header::
    :label: Parameters